daormar/debasher/rtdocs/source/getstart.rst

 To install DeBasher, first you need to install the autotools (autoconf, autoconf-archive, automake and libtool packages in Ubuntu).
 DeBasher requires Bash 4.0 or above as well as Python 3.x to work.
-If you are planning to use DeBasher on a Windows platform, you also need to install the `Cygwin <https://www.cygwin.com/>`__ environment.
-Alternatively, the tool can also be installed on Mac OS X systems using `MacPorts
-<https://www.macports.org/>`__.
-Finally, the Graphviz package is also
-required so as to generate graphic information about programs.
+Finally, the Graphviz package is also required so as to generate graphic information about programs.

 Assuming Ubuntu is being used, the required packages can be installed as
 follows: